• Skip to primary navigation

 Wrap Up

 This article is for advanced Android users who want to root their mobile devices using the systemless method.
-Magisk is a tested and trusted app that can root Android devices faster.
-We have also included detailed processes for flashing and rooting Android devices using this app and covered uninstalling the app if you do not want it on the device.
+Magisk is a tested and trusted app that enables faster rooting of Android devices.
+We have also included detailed processes for flashing and rooting Android devices using this app, as well as instructions for uninstalling the app if you no longer wish to have it on your device.

-Thanks to AI Developers- Kumar, James, Rain, n Or.
+Thanks to AI Developers- Kumar, James, Rain, and others.

 Source, (2), (3)